WTO struggles to hone global trade vision after U.S. turnabout

 But a discordant intervention by U.S. Trade Representative Robert Lighthizer on the first morning effectively left the conference adrift, since the WTO requires consensus -- unanimity among all 164 members -- to reach any agreement.

-Even the perfunctory joint ministerial statement looked uncertain.
-A draft had already been blocked by the United States at ambassadorial level before the conference had even begun, due to U.S. objections to references to the WTO’s central role in the global trading system and to trade as a driver of development.

-Driven by President Donald Trump’s “America First” strategy and a preference for bilateral deals, the United States had already blocked drafting of a ministerial declaration in Geneva, rejecting references to the WTO’s central role in the global trading system and to trade as a driver of development.
+Driven by President Donald Trump’s “America First” strategy and a preference for bilateral deals, the United States had already blocked ambassadors from drafting a text in Geneva, rejecting references to the WTO’s central role in the global trading system and to trade as a driver of development.

 WTO spokesman Keith Rockwell told reporters that the chairwoman of the conference, Argentina’s former foreign minister Susana Malcorra, was still hoping to get ministers to agree on one text later on Wednesday.